AndreasChristensen89/salary_struggle/README.md

 permanent = models.BooleanField(default=False)

 Will be checked when day finishes to see if effects should be removed, and if secondary effects should be applied

+To do list:
+- Fix sorting method, so items with 0 in sorted effect will not show